CatalystKD1/cs348_Project/README.md

 ```
 6. In the MySQL folder, run the "set_up.sql" file to make the required sql database (if it does not work, just copy and past in the commands)
 7. Run the app.py program to download the .csv file into a database table.

+## Test code
+We have provided a script called to_10.py for you to test out if the data base has worked!
+This script will run a query that will return the top 10 most popular songs of 2024!